Oso Cloud Data Model

 When asked whether a user can read a repository, the above policy logic says: “yes — if there exists a fact is_public with that repository as its argument”.

 Facts can also have the same name as other rules that you write — in this way, the Oso policy engine can be thought of as deriving facts from other facts.
-For example, we can derive has_role facts for all users marked with a is_superadmin fact.
+For example, we can derive has_role facts for all users marked with an is_superadmin fact.
 These “derived” has_role facts behave like any other has_role facts that might have been written to Oso Cloud:

 # Grant all superadmins the admin role on all organizations